lukejharmon/lanyon/chapters_preref/temp.md

 As mentioned above, we can apply the algorithm of independent contrasts to learn something about rates of body size evolution in mammals.
 We have a phylogenetic tree with branch lengths as well as body mass estimates for 49 species (Figure 4.2).
 If we ln-transform mass and then apply the method above to our data on mammal body size, we obtain a set of 48 standardized contrasts.
 A histogram of these contrasts is shown as Figure 4.2.

 ![Figure 4.2.
-Histogram of PICs for ln-transformed mammal body mass on a phylogenetic tree with branch lengths in millions of years [from @Garland1992-kv].]({{ site.baseurl }}/images/figure4-2.png)
+Histogram of PICs for ln-transformed mammal body mass on a phylogenetic tree with branch lengths in millions of years [from @Garland1992-kv].](../images/figure4-2.png)